Rules and regulations of the Bpi public spaces

 28 – Security camera system

-A security camera system is installed in the various spaces open to the public with the aim of ensuring the safety of people and property.
-This installation is governed by a prefectural authorisation (law of 21 January 1995 – article 10.2).
-In addition the library’s IT service can check at any time that the way the computers are being used or the electronic content being consulted is not contrary to these regulations.
+A video surveillance system is installed in the various areas open to the public to ensure the safety of people and property.
+This installation is subject to prefectoral authorization (law of January 21, 1995 – article 10.2).
+In addition, the library’s IT department may at any time check that the way in which workstations are used and the digital content consulted do not contravene the provisions of the present regulations.

 Application of these regulations